rhaiscript/book/src/language/constants.md

 Constants can be defined using the `const` keyword and are immutable.

-Constants follow the same naming rules as [variables], but as a convention are often named with all-capital letters.

 ```rust,no_run
 const X;            // 'X' is a constant '()'